 - 1. Maintain a 3.0 GPA each semester. - 2.
-Have no grade below C in any course.
-Students who score below a C are given an F in the course. - 3.
-Absent extenuating circumstances, students may repeat a failed course only once. - 4.
+A minimum of a C or greater is required in all courses. - 3.
+Students may repeat a failed course only once. - 4.
 Students receiving more than one F in a semester may be dismissed from the program. - 5.
-Professional behaviors are considered in this decision.
+Professional behaviors are considered in all decisions regarding academic and professional performance.